imdSaurabh22/AirBnb/README.md

 5. Property Insights: Compare different property types (entire homes, private rooms, etc.) to determine their demand and pricing differences.
 _Data Cleaning and Preprocessing: Ensure the dataset is ready for analysis by handling missing values, duplicates, and outliers_
 6. Visualization: Use tools Tableau to create visual dashboards for easier interpretation.
-7. Statistical Analysis: Analyze correlations and patterns within the data _Insights into the most lucrative neighborhoods for Airbnb listings in NYC ._
+7. Statistical Analysis: Analyze correlations and patterns within the data.
+_Insights into the most lucrative neighborhoods for Airbnb listings in NYC_
 8. Recommendations for hosts on optimizing pricing and availability strategies.
 9. An understanding of seasonal fluctuations in Airbnb demand.